MobilityDB/MobilityDB-Leaflet/README.md

 2. Install the required Node.js packages with `npm install`.
 3. Start the React application with `npm start`.

+### pg_tileserv

+`pg_tileserv` is a server that provides map tiles from your PostGIS data.

+1. Download and install `pg_tileserv` from its [GitHub repository](https://github.com/CrunchyData/pg_tileserv).
+2. Ensure that `pg_tileserv` is configured to access your PostgreSQL database, which should have the MobilityDB extension installed.
+3. Run `pg_tileserv`.

-Now, you should be able to see the application running at `localhost:3000`! 🎉
+After setting up all components, you should be able to see the application running at `localhost:3000`! 🎉

 ## 📊 Datasets 📊